Why is My Shoreline Eroding?

 What About Riprap (Rock Shorelines)?

-• Overusing rock across a lake system can contribute to long-term ecological decline and water quality loss.
+- Overuse of rock across a lake system can contribute to cumulative ecological impacts, including habitat loss and reduced shoreline resilience.

 Elements of Shoreline Restoration